nickbabcock/register/README.md

 If you're interested in reproducing or modifying the resulting data, here is what you need to know:

 - You'll want a linux machine to execute the bash scripts to make your life easier
-- Java, python3, and [xsv](https://github.com/BurntSushi/xsv) installed
+- Java and python3
-- Patience, as the conversion process takes about 30 minutes

 After the above are installed, run the below scripts, which will do the following:

 - `setup.sh`:
   - Download the java library for XQuery files into a `saxon` directory
-  - Download the Federal Register data and unzips it into a `data` directory
+  - Download the Federal Register data into the `data` directory
 - `run_conversion.sh`
-  - For each Federal Register file:
-    - Run the XQuery transformation (`transform.xql`), which outputs JSON
+  - Run the XQuery transformation (`transform.xql`), which outputs JSON lines
-    - Pipe the JSON into the python script (`to_csv.py`), which outputs a CSV file
+  - Pipe the JSON lines into the python script (`to_csv.py`), which outputs a CSV file
-  - Combine all the CSV files into a single timestamped output using `xsv`